pcarrier/srv.us/README.md

 ### GitHub & GitLab subdomains

-We look up GitHub and GitLab; if the corresponding service authorizes your SSH key for your login, we also expose your services over named URLs.
+We look up SSH keys in GitHub and GitLab; if either service authorizes your SSH key for your login, we also expose your services over correspondingly named URLs.

-For example:
+For example, for login `jdoe`:
-- For `pcarrier` on GitHub, service 1 is also exposed as https://pcarrier.gh.srv.us/, and service 2 as https://pcarrier--2.gh.srv.us/;
+- On GitHub, service 1 is also [jdoe.gh.srv.us](https://jdoe.gh.srv.us/), service 2 [jdoe--2.gh.srv.us](https://jdoe--2.gh.srv.us/);
-- For `pcarrier` on GitLab, service 1 is also exposed as https://pcarrier-1.gl.srv.us/, and service 2 as https://pcarrier-2.gl.srv.us/.
+- On GitLab, service 1 is also [jdoe-1.gl.srv.us](https://jdoe-1.gl.srv.us/), service 2 [jdoe-2.gl.srv.us](https://jdoe-2.gl.srv.us/).

-The discrepancy is due to the limited rules on GitLab usernames: we need to prevent collisions between users `pcarrier` and `pcarrier-2`, whereas GitHub does not allow repeating `-` in usernames.
+*(The discrepancy is due to insufficient constraints on GitLab usernames.
+We need to prevent collisions between users `pcarrier` and eg `pcarrier--2`, whereas GitHub does not allow repeating `-` in usernames.)*

 Note that this feature is optional and might not work out of the box:
-- If your local username does not match your GitHub/GitLab login, use `ssh your-git-login@srv.us …`.
+- If your local username does not match your GitHub/GitLab login, use `ssh your-git-login@srv.us …`;
 - Conversely, if they do match but you do not want to use this feature, use `ssh nomatch@srv.us …`.

 ### Privacy